NY Family Court / Orders of Protection

 How to Structure Your Case at Trial

-At the fact-finding hearing, the standard is “fair preponderance of the evidence” (more likely than not).
+At the , the standard is “fair preponderance of the evidence” (more likely than not).
 Structure your presentation like this:

 - 1